Shibi-1202/Shibi-1202/README.md

 # 💫 About Me:
-Aspiring Software Engineer with a strong foundation in CSE (AI & ML).
+Aspiring Machine Learning Engineer with a strong foundation in CSE (AI & ML).
 Skilled in Python, Java, and PostgreSQL, with hands-on experience in projects like Sudoku Solver and Real-Time Sign Language Translator.
 Passionate about problem-solving, building scalable applications, and exploring AI-driven solutions.

 ## 🌐 Socials: